 Chlamydia is one of the most common sexually transmitted infections in the UK.
 It's passed on from one person to another through unprotected sex (sex without a condom).

-You can purchase treatment and testing through our online doctor service.
+You can purchase Chlymydia treatment discreetly and efficiently through our online service.

 Oxford Online Pharmacy can also provide test kits which you can carry out in the comfort of your own home.
 Please note, testing to confirm cure should not be carried out until at least 3 weeks have elapsed from completion of treatment.